doodlebunnyhops/NookLook/README.md

 - All item, villager, and content images are served from **[ACNH Community CDN](https://acnhcdn.com/)**
 - Images are not redistributed but linked directly to maintain up-to-date content

+**Community Attribution**: All data courtesy of the amazing ACNH research community at [discord.gg/8jNFHxG](https://discord.gg/8jNFHxG)

 ## Getting Started

 1. **Invite the Bot** - Add NookLook to your Discord server